Llama

 Llamas are social animals and live with others as a herd.
 Their wool is soft and contains only a small amount of lanolin.
 Llamas can learn simple tasks after a few repetitions.
 When using a pack, they can carry about 25 to 30% of their body weight for 8 to 13 km (5–8 miles).
-The name llama (in the past also spelled "lama" or "glama") was adopted by European settlers from native Peruvians.
+The name llama (also historically spelled "lama" or "glama") was adopted by European settlers from native Peruvians.

-The ancestors of llamas are thought to have originated from the Great Plains of North America about 40 million years ago, and subsequently migrated to South America about three million years ago during the Great American Interchange.
+The ancestors of llamas are thought to have originated on the Great Plains of North America about 40 million years ago and subsequently migrated to South America about three million years ago during the Great American Interchange.
 By the end of the last ice age (10,000–12,000 years ago), camelids were extinct in North America.
-As of 2007, there were over seven million llamas and alpacas in South America and over 158,000 llamas and 100,000 alpacas, descended from progenitors imported late in the 20th century, in the United States and Canada.
+As of 2007, there were over seven million llamas and alpacas in South America.
+Some were imported to the United States and Canada late in the 20th century; their descendants now number more than 158,000 llamas and 100,000 alpacas.

 In Aymara mythology, llamas are important beings.
 The Heavenly Llama is said to drink water from the ocean and urinates as it rains.
-According to Aymara eschatology, llamas will return to the water springs and lagoons where they come from at the end of time.
+According to Aymara eschatology, llamas will return to the water springs and ponds where they come from at the end of time.

 Classification

-Lamoids, or llamas (as they are more generally known as a group), consist of the vicuña (Vicugna vicugna, prev.
-Lama vicugna), guanaco (Lama guanicoe), Suri alpaca, and Huacaya alpaca (Vicugna pacos, prev.
-Lama guanicoe pacos), and the domestic llama (Lama glama).
+Lamoids, or llamas (as they are more generally known as a group), consist of the vicuña (Lama vicugna), guanaco (Lama guanicoe), Suri alpaca, and Huacaya alpaca (Lama pacos), and the domestic llama (Lama glama).
 Guanacos and vicuñas live in the wild, while llamas and alpacas exist only as domesticated animals.
 Although early writers compared llamas to sheep, their similarity to the camel was soon recognized.
 They were included in the genus Camelus along with alpaca in the Systema Naturae (1758) of Carl Linnaeus.
 They were, however, separated by Georges Cuvier in 1800 under the name of lama along with the guanaco.
-DNA analysis has confirmed that the guanaco is the wild ancestor of the llama, while the vicuña is the wild ancestor of the alpaca; the latter two were placed in the genus Vicugna.
+DNA analysis has confirmed that the guanaco is the wild ancestor of the llama, while the vicuña is the wild ancestor of the alpaca.

-The genera Lama and Vicugna are, with the two species of true camels, the sole existing representatives of a very distinct section of the Artiodactyla or even-toed ungulates, called Tylopoda, or "bump-footed", from the peculiar bumps on the soles of their feet.
-The Tylopoda consist of a single family, the Camelidae, and shares the order Artiodactyla with the Suina (pigs), the Tragulina (chevrotains), the Pecora (ruminants), and the Whippomorpha (hippos and cetaceans, which belong to Artiodactyla from a cladistic, if not traditional, standpoint).
+The genus Lama is, with the three species of true camels, the sole existing representatives of a very distinct section of the Artiodactyla (even-toed ungulates) called Tylopoda, or "bump-footed", from the peculiar bumps on the soles of their feet.
+The Tylopoda consists of a single family, the Camelidae, and shares the order Artiodactyla with the Suina (pigs), the Tragulina (chevrotains), the Pecora (ruminants), and the Whippomorpha (hippos and cetaceans, which belong to Artiodactyla from a cladistic, if not traditional, standpoint).
 The Tylopoda have more or less affinity to each of the sister taxa, standing in some respects in a middle position between them, sharing some characteristics from each, but in others showing special modifications not found in any of the other taxa.